 How To Remove Stain On Mattress

-To prevent staining of mattress, cover your mattress with a good quality mattress protector to lessen fluid penetration into the mattress when accident occurs.
+To prevent staining of mattress, cover your mattress with a good quality mattress protector should “accident” occurs.
 Mattress protector should be washed at least once a month to maintain good mattress hygiene.

 1. Removing fresh stain